goatcorp/FFXIVQuickLauncher/README.md

 ## Any questions?

-[Please check out the FAQ](https://github.com/goatcorp/FFXIVQuickLauncher/wiki/FAQ), you may find what you need there.
+[Please check out the FAQ](https://github.com/goatcorp/FFXIVQuickLauncher/wiki/FAQ), you may find what you need there.<br>You can also join our discord at [https://discord.gg/3NMcUV5](https://discord.gg/3NMcUV5) and ask our incredibly forthcoming moderator team.

 <br>
 <br>